1 Samuel

 At least Eli acknowledged that he was wrong in jumping to conclusions.
 We too, should learn that jumping to conclusions about others is judging them which is the place of God.
 He even asked God to grant her request.

-She said, 'May your servant find favor in your eyes.'
-Then she went her way and ate something, and her face was no longer downcast.
+She replied, "May your servant find favor in your sight."
+So the woman went on her way, and she ate, and her face was no longer sad.

 Hannah demonstrates her faith in the fact that, after she prayed, she no longer was sad.
 She simply believed that God heard and answered her prayers.
 If we have that same faith, then, we too do not have to walk around all sad.
 We can take our concerns to God knowing that He hears and answers.